Quinoa Egg Muffins

 - Preheat the oven to 350°F.Cook quinoa according to package instructions (⅓ dry quinoa + 1 ⅓ cup water will make about 2 cups cooked quinoa).

 - Beat 6 eggs with a fork in a bowl.

 - Mix in the garlic powder, onion powder, dried parsley, salt and pepper.

 - Add the cooked quinoa, broccoli florets, chopped ham, and cheddar cheese to a large bowl.

 - Add the egg mixture and stir everything together.

-- Spray a muffin pan with nonstick cooking spray.
+- Spray a muffin pan with nonstick cooking spray or use a muffin liner..
 I use avocado oil spray.

 - Scoop the quinoa mixture into each muffin cup.
 Sprinkle the tops with more cheese if desired.

 - Bake muffins for 22-25 minutes.
 Let cool 10 minutes, then transfer to a rack to cool completely.